How to Make a Checklist That Works?

 ☐ Throw away perishable food, close windows, turn off electrical appliances.

-Decluttering Tasks for the Effective Checklist
+Decluttering Tasks for an Effective Checklist

 ☐ Take clothes.